 1. Introduction.
-Simulation of wave propagation is expensive when the frequency of the waves is high.
-In this case, a large number of grid points is needed to resolve the wave oscillations and the computational cost to maintain constant accuracy grows algebraically with the frequency.
-At sufficiently high frequencies, therefore, direct simulation is no longer feasible.

-Instead, one can use high frequency asymptotic models for wave propagation.
-The most popular approach is geometrical optics [7, 31] which is obtained in the limit when the frequency tends to infinity.
-It is also known as the WKB method or ray-tracing.
-The solution of the partial differential equation (PDE) is assumed to be of the form where $1/\varepsilon$ is the large high frequency parameter, a is the amplitude of the solution, and φ is the phase.
-The phase and amplitude are independent of the frequency and vary on a much coarser scale than the full wave solution.
+In simulations of high frequency wave propagation, a large number of grid points is needed to resolve and maintain an accurate in time representation of the wave field.
+Consequently, in this regime, direct numerical simulations are computationally expensive and at sufficiently high frequencies, such simulations are no longer feasible.
+To circumvent this difficulty, approximate high frequency asymptotically valid methods are often used.
+One such popular approach is geometrical optics [7, 33], which is obtained in the limit when the frequency tends to infinity.
+This method is also known as the WKB method or ray-tracing.
+The solution of the partial differential equation (PDE) is assumed to be of the form where $1/\varepsilon$ is the large high frequency parameter, φ is the phase, and a is the amplitude of the solution having the Debye expansion in terms of ε , $a(t,y,\varepsilon) = \sum{j=0}^N \varepsilon^j a_j(t,y)$.
+The phase and amplitudes a_j are independent of the frequency and vary on a much coarser scale than the full wave solution.
 They can therefore be computed at a computational cost independent of the frequency.
 However, the geometrical optics approximation breaks down at caustics, where rays concentrate and the predicted amplitude is unbounded [24, 19].
 The consideration of difficulties caused by caustics, beginning with Keller in [16] and Maslov and Fedoriuk (see [25]), led to the development of the theory of Fourier integral operators, e.g., as given by Hörmander in [10].

-$$a(t,y)e^{i\phi(t,y)/\varepsilon},\tag{1.1}$$
+$$a(t, y, \varepsilon)e^{i\phi(t, y)/\varepsilon},$$ (1.1)